3mdeb/CROSSCON-Hypervisor-and-TEE-Isolation-Demos/security_test/README.md

 Additional configuration:

-* PERF - set to 1 to use `perf_event_open` to get cache miss rate.
-Might not work on hypervisor.
 * IPC_ID - ID of IPC shared memory: `/dev/crossconhypipc<ID>`
 * TIME_SOURCE - possible values: `register`, `perf`, `monotonic_clock`,
   `thread_counter` with `register` being most accurate but requires access to